jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

       two date, time, or datetime instances to microsecond resolution.

-  This looks exactly like what I am trying to achieve.
-I just need to know how to create `datetime <https://docs.python.org/3/library/datetime.html?highlight=time%20difference#module-datetime>`_ instances, which is also listed in the available types right above `datetime.timedelta <https://docs.python.org/3/library/datetime.html?highlight=datetime#timedelta-objects>`_
+  which looks exactly like what I am trying to achieve.
+I also need to know how to create `datetime <https://docs.python.org/3/library/datetime.html?highlight=time%20difference#module-datetime>`_ instances, which is also listed in the available types right above `datetime.timedelta <https://docs.python.org/3/library/datetime.html?highlight=datetime#timedelta-objects>`_

   .. code-block:: python